splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

         helm --namespace=<NAMESPACE> install my-splunk-otel-collector --set="splunkObservability.realm=<REALM>,splunkObservability.accessToken=<ACCESS_TOKEN>,clusterName=<CLUSTER_NAME>,gateway.enabled=true,agent.enabled=false" splunk-otel-collector-chart/splunk-otel-collector

+#.
+(Optional) Each Kubernetes has a Splunk Distribution of OpenTelemetry Collector, so your resource requirements vary depending on the number of Kubernetes nodes you have.

+    If you want to change the resource footprint of Splunk Distribution of OpenTelemetry Collector, you can update the :new-page:`Splunk Distribution of OpenTelemetry Collector values file <https://github.com/signalfx/splunk-otel-collector-chart/blob/5bf6a008070338060c1e19c261017e950ab9e71a/helm-charts/splunk-otel-collector/values.yaml#L398>` file.

 .. note:: This example shows an installation using only the required parameters.
 You might need to specify additional configurations for your environment.

 For additional Splunk Distribution of OpenTelemetry Collector configuration, see :ref:`otel-install-k8s`.